Closing Line Value in Soccer — Why It’s Harder Than You Think

 Are soccer totals markets more efficient than moneylines?

 Often yes in top leagues.
-Totals incorporate sophisticated modeling and adjust quickly in high liquidity environments.
+Totals markets tend to incorporate sophisticated modeling and can adjust very quickly in high-liquidity environments.

 Is it harder to beat closing odds in the Premier League?